CompGenomeLab/uv-3d-ddr/README.md

    13. **loops/loops.ipynb** notebook is for loop calling, loop and anchor analysis (Fig4a,b,c,d,e,f, Supp.Fig3).
    14. **loops/loops_rna.ipynb** notebook is for annotating specific loops with DEGs (Fig4g).
    15. **repair_ops.ipynb** notebook is for downstream processing of XR-Seq and Damage-Seq (and simulations) bed files generated with xr-ds-snakemake Snakemake pipeline, and converting to bigwigs.
-2. **GNN folder** contain dataset generation, training and inference code for the workflow described in the manuscript.
+2. **GNN folder** contain dataset generation, training and inference code for the GNN workflow described in the manuscript.
    1. Follow **save_obs_exp_qt.ipynb** in order to perform preprocessing steps for the matrices (Both megamap, and Hi-C matrices of our own).
 (You can easily modify for your own **.mcool/.cool** files.)
-   2. Follow **training_dataset.ipynb** in order to generate in-memory datasets to sample target and query graphs from, during training.
+   2. Follow **training_dataset.ipynb** in order to generate in-memory datasets to sample target and query graphs from, for training the GNN model.
 (You can easily modify for your own data.)
    3. Use **train.sh** script to start training.
 (An example slurm batch script is provided)
    4. Use **predict.sh** for the inference of the model on the contact matrices to be compared.
 (GNN Model checkpoint used in the analysis can be found under chekpoints/last.ckpt, also comparison raw results between Control and 12min as reference point can be found as **results_t0_t12.tsv** ) (An example slurm batch script is provided)